CyberMiles/tim-research/ethereum_vyper/vyper.md

 Vyper is anti operator overloading because the programmer might think that an operator is doing one thing (like adding) whereas in reality they are oblivious to the fact that it has been overloaded to do something completely different like sum all funds for sending.

 Vyper has fixed loops (unlike Solidity which has dynamic loops).
 Vyper's fixed iteration requires that the developer specifies how many times to loop up-front.
 This provides an element of safety, and also makes the estimation of gas easier.
 Vyper does not support recursion.

-# Further development of Vyper
-Vyper will be audited prior to its production release.
-One of the main goals

 # Installing Vyper on Ubuntu 16.04LTS